Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Introduction

-However, current MLLMs, pretrained and supervised fine-tuned (SFT) LLMs both overlook enhancing the ability of LLMs to tap into visual knowledge.
+However, whether current MLLMs or pretrained and Supervised Fine-Tuned (SFT) LLMs overlook enhancing the ability of LLMs to tap into visual knowledge.
+Most existing multimodal models are mainly designed for vision-language understanding, focusing on interpreting or reasoning about a given image in response to a text query.
+They cannot acquire new, generalizable knowledge from visual data to answer future text-only questions.
+Similarly, text-only LLMs only learn, store, and apply knowledge from textual data.
+Yet, some visual knowledge cannot be fully captured by language alone, and learning from visual experience may enhance both language and object understanding in LLMs.
 Ideally, just as the human brain retains and utilizes visual information, MLLMs or LLMs should be equipped to store external visual information.
 In situations that require visual common sense, even in the absence of direct visual input, LLMs should be able to access this stored visual-language knowledge for combined reasoning.
-This goes beyond merely processing multimodal input, as “LLMs for Vision” depicted in Figure~\ref{fig:intro_case}.
-Hence, we present a term \textit{“Vision Enhancing LLMs”} to describe the desired capability for LLMs.
-Through this enhancement, large models would store and effectively draw upon multimodal knowledge and their knowledge base and reasoning capabilities would be enhanced.
+This goes beyond merely processing multimodal input, as ``LLMs for Vision'' depicted in the top part of Figure~\ref{fig:intro_case}.
+Hence, we first present a term \textit{``Vision Enhancing LLMs"} to describe the desired capability for LLMs.
+Through this enhancement, large models would store and effectively draw upon multimodal knowledge, and their knowledge base and reasoning capabilities would be enhanced.